MoesolMike/ZRDP/README.md

 - Provides a dropdown menu for selecting smartcards, with white background and black text for clarity.
 - Supports smartcard authentication for secure connections.

-### 3. **FIPS Compliance**
+### 3. **FIPS Compatability** (Best Effort)
-- Xfree RDP does not build by default withj FIPS COmpliant ciphers, I will attach a readme_fips.txt with compile instructions.
+- Xfree RDP does not build by default with FIPS Compliant ciphers.
+I will attach a readme_fips.txt in which I gave my best effort to restrict xfreerdp to only compile with fips approved ciphers.
-- ZRDP has a FIPS mode checkbox you can select when server also renforces FIPS ciphers for secure remote desktop connections
+- ZRDP has a FIPS mode checkbox you can select when server also renforces FIPS ciphers for secure remote desktop connections.
-- Notessection on configuring Kerberos authentication in order to connect to FIPS compliance workstations on corporate domains.
+- Notes section on configuring Kerberos authentication in order to connect to FIPS compliance workstations on corporate domains.

 ### 4. **Profile Management**
 - Save, load, delete, and create new connection profiles.